xcart/xcart-docs/_pages/kb_en/general_setup/upgrading_x-cart_5/upgrade_procedure.md

        After the **Install updates** button has been clicked, the process continues as follows:

        1. Pre-upgrade hooks are run.
 If the upgrade is going from 5.0.14 to 5.1.3, then all the upgrade hooks - 5.1.0, 5.1.1, 5.1.2, 5.1.3 - will be run during this step.
-In addition to that, all the modules' upgrade hooks will be run at this stage;
+In addition to that, all the addons' upgrade hooks will be run at this stage;

        2. Overwriting of files happens: new files are added, existing ones are overwritten, non-existent ones in new version are deleted;